RaquelMichelon/Intro-to-Vue-3-Code-Challenges-Solutions/README.md

 - Lesson 9 - Components & Props

   - Create a new component called 'product-details', which receives the details through a prop called details.

+- Lesson 10 - Comunicating Events

+  - Add a new button to product-display, which removes the product from the cart.